 Revenue from these charges is used for the purpose of recovering the additional costs of operating, maintaining and managing the sewerage system, resulting from acceptance of waste from commercial and industrial premises which has an organic strength greater than that of domestic sewerage and which may also contain a variety of exotic substances such as heavy metals, organic solvents, and chlorinated organics which sewerage treatment systems are not designed to treat.

 The Queensland Government has amended the Fire and Rescue Act 1990, requiring Councils to levy and collect, on its behalf, an Emergency Management Levy.
 This levy replaces the State Urban Fire Levy and has been extended to include all properties in Queensland.

 The levy is to provide a more sustainable funding base for emergency services, recognising that all Queenslanders are at risk from possible floods, cyclones, storms, fires and accidents.
 It will be used by local Rural Fire Groups to fund activities within our region.
 The levy is based on property use, the structures on the property and the fire and rescue capability in the area.

 Please contact Queensland Fire and Emergency Services on 137 468 for more information regarding the levy.

 Should you disagree with the classification of your property please contact Council's Customer Service Centre on 131 872.

 Much of this information has been extracted from the Special Meeting of Council - 22 June 2018 - Adoption of 2018/19 Budget - Minutes.

 The timing of rate notices

-Half-yearly rate notices are sent during August and February.
+Half-yearly rate notices are sent during August (due September) and February (due March).